 1801 Deepdale Drive, Fort Worth TX.

-1971 - The Elman Apartment, New York NY.
+1971 - The Lee Elman Apartment Renovation, New York NY.
 Furniture and decorative arts.
+Built.

 1971 - The Bert Dweck Residence, 4 Parker Avenue, Deal NJ.
 B/W photos by Donald Luckenbill.
 Renovations by Rudolph in 1986.

-1972 - Buffalo Waterfront Housing, aka Shoreline Apartments, Buffalo NY.
+1972 - Buffalo Waterfront Housing, aka Shoreline Apartments, 200 Niagara Street, Buffalo NY.
 Commissioned 1969.
 Top photo was his original plan, unbuilt.
 Second photo is what actually got funded and built.
 142 units.
 Featured in the September 1972 edition of Architectural Record.
 In 2007, a renovation merged many smaller units to a new count of 87.
 In November 2013, the City Planning Board met to review plans submitted by Norstar Development that would demolish five buildings of the complex.
 Status unknown.

-1973 - The Paul Rudolph Residence, his own at 23 Beekman Place, New York NY.
+1973 - The Paul Rudolph Residence, 23 Beekman Place, New York NY.
 Commissioned 1967.
-He designed and built various renovations and additions through his death in 1997.
+He designed and built various renovations and additions (1977) through his death.
 Sold to Gabrielle and Michael Boyd.
 Sold to Steven Campus in 2003.
 Renovated by Della Valle Bernheimer in 2004, adding air conditioning and a sprinkler system.
 Sold to Mark Fletcher.
 For rent as of 2013.
 Top left photo by Catherine Nance.
 Other photos by Richard Barnes.

 1973 - Residence Hall for 200 students, Davidson College, Davidson NC.
 Unbuilt.